Labor Day: Unions talk modern challenges faced by workers

 Before marching in the Rochester Labor Day Parade, members of local unions gathered near the start of the route to reflect on what challenges inflation brought onto middle-class workers and those retiring in today’s economy.
 Emphasizing the need for long-term benefits.

-“They need social security, they need their pension, and they need their savings,” Rochester Labor Council Retired Board Member Freddi Macek stated.
+“They need social security, they need their pension, and they need their savings,” Rochester Labor Council Retired Board Member Freddi Macek said.
 “Needless to say you can’t rely on social security alone.”

 “We just need to be able to pay our rent and buy our groceries and take care of our families,” Tara McGrain added.
 “Just like everybody else.”